glennraya/xendivel/README.md

 ## Deploying to Production

-When it's time to deploy your Laravel app, setting the `APP_ENV` from your `.env` file to `production` will disable the following Xendivel's built-in routes:
+When it's time to deploy your Laravel app, setting the `APP_ENV` from your `.env` file to `production` will disable the following Xendivel routes:

 - `/xendivel/invoice/template` — The example invoice template.
 - `/xendivel/checkout/blade` — The example checkout page.